mikepenz/release-changelog-builder-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-By default the action will try to automatically retrieve the `tag` from the current commit and automatically resolve the `tag` before.
-Automatic previous tag resolving is done using `semver`.

-If you require a different versioning scheme please open an issue [issue](https://github.com/mikepenz/release-changelog-builder-action/issues).
-Alternative you can always specifically supply the `fromTag` via the [configuration](#advanced-workflow-specification).

 ### Action outputs

 After action execution it will return the `changelog` and additional information as step output.
 You can use it in any follow-up step by referencing the output by referencing it via the id of the step.
 For example `build_changelog`.